bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Seriously, this is how we think about this stuff.
 And it's OK, I am a guy trying to flee some country that's in war, and computers are not available or compromised.
 I need to take my money with me and I have to go naked.
-How do you actually go through that process, based on this complex stuff and that kind of leads me to the further picking and risks that I'm trying to sort of think through on OpVault are the practical ones.
+How do you actually go through that process, based on this complex stuff and that kind of leads me to the further picking and risks that I'm trying to sort of think through on `OP_VAULT` are the practical ones.

-## OP_VAULT practical applications
+## `OP_VAULT` practical applications

 NVK: 00:38:42

-I think we can still go through a little bit more of the technical stuff in terms the actual, interesting parts of how this works, but the practical stuff, needs a lot of thoughts still. how do you manage these keys?
+I think we can still go through a little bit more of the technical stuff in terms the actual, interesting parts of how this works, but the practical stuff, needs a lot of thoughts still.
+How do you manage these keys?
 How do you manage the nuclear codes?
-Do you do an op-vault, on op-vault, on op-vault?
+Do you do an `op_vAULT`, on `op_vAULT`, on `op_vAULT`?
 So  you have some recursive way of  moving stuff around.
 How would wallet UXs address the vaults and create all the stuff?
 And, what kinds of things you guys have sort of thought through in this sort of practical space?